viters/docs/app/layouts.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/layouts/layouts-20220415A/adjust-page-layout-20220415A.mp4" type="video/mp4" />
 </video>

-To adjust an Item's Layout, follow the steps below.
+To adjust an Item's Layout, follow these steps.

-1. Navigate to the Content Module and select the desired Collection.
+1. Navigate to the [Content Module](/app/content) and select the desired Collection.
 2. In the page Sidebar, click **"Layout Options"**.
 3. Choose the desired Layout you want to use.
 4. Customize the Layout as desired.